cm-verbose/Notes/Python/Conditional/Comparison Operators.md

 # Comparison Operators
-The comparison operators are operators that compare the value of two `numbers` (`float` and `int` types), returning a **boolean value** depending on the operators and the numbers.
+The comparison operators are operators that compare the value of two `numbers` (`float` and `int` types), returning a **Boolean value** depending on the operators and the numbers.
 They can be useful for checking if for example, a user has a name that has more than two characters but has less than 50 characters.
-Here are some of the comparison operators that are present in Python :
+Here are some of the comparison operators that are present in Python:

 - `>` : Greater than operator
   This operator checks if the first number of the provided values is greater than the second.
-If it is not greater than the second, then this boolean expression will become false. **Note that if the numbers is equal, this expression will return `False`** For example :
+If it is not greater than the second, then this Boolean expression will become false. **Note that if the numbers are equal, this expression will return `False`** For example:
   ```py
     x = int(input('Enter an integer\n'))
     if x > 5: